 Also, who doesn't love those small cheesecake squares you can buy at Costco?
 Mini things are always good!

 I also switched up the topping.
 It seemed a little off season to put pineapple on it so I decided to whip up some dreamy salted caramel instead.
-Can I get a faucet of salted caramel installed? omg it's so good.
+Can I get a faucet of salted caramel installed?
+OMG it's so good.
 You can honestly top it with whatever you like!
-Drained pineapple, peaches, berry compote, sour cream, or your favorite jam.
+Drained canned pineapple, peaches, berry compote, sour cream, or your favorite jam.
 Make it YOUR Cheesecake!

 Mini Salted Caramel Cheesecakes